Published:

 Factors the underwriter will take into account before approving or declining your loan application include your LTV and DTI.
 The LTV is the loan-to value ratio, or how much the requested loan amount is compared to the appraised value of the home you hope to buy.
 The DTI is your debt-to-income ratio, which compares how much your income is to your monthly and annual debt payments and other financial obligations.

 If your LTV or DTI are outside of conventionally acceptable parameters, the underwriter has the leeway to look at other factors and find ways to help you qualify.
-You might be able to sell another property to increase your liquid assets, or purchase PMI (private mortgage insurance) to lower risk for the lender.
+You might be able to sell another property to increase your liquid assets, or purchase PMI (private mortgage insurance) to lower the risk for the lender.

 Get an Instant Mortgage Rate Quote Today